AI-Tech-Research-Lab/tiny2026/README.md

-# tiny2025
+# tiny2026
-Website for the Tiny Machine Learning Special Session, hosted at IJCNN 2025
+Website for the Tiny Machine Learning Special Session, hosted at WCCI 2026